juholehtimaki/thesis-app/README.md

 # Fullstack serverless AWS project for thesis

 This project creates two seperate serverless AWS insfrastructures for production and staging environments.
 CI/CD pipeline is done via GitHub Actions.
-Changes in main branch to production environment and changes in dev branch to staging environment.
+Changes in main branch are deployed to production environment and changes in dev branch are deployed to staging environment.

 Technologies: